consensus-shipyard/spacenet/deployment/README.md

 Applies to the validator host by default, unless other nodes are specified using --extra-vars "nodes=..."

+### `stop-monitoring.yaml`

+Stops the health monitoring services.
+Assumes that all the health services are running on the target nodes (bootstraps, daemons, and validators).

+### `update-faucet.yaml`

+Updates the faucet services by pulling the actual code from the repository.
+It doesn't recompile or start services.

 ### `update-nodes.yaml`

 Updates a given set of validators by fetching the configured code, recompiling it, and restarting the validators.